bsmg/beat-saber-community-wiki/support.md

 ### 3.2 How do I use `x` mod?
 If you're using the Beat Saber Mod Manager, click the mod and hit the "View Selected Mod Info" button. http://beatmods.com has a "More Info" button on each mod as well.

+### 3.3 Crashing (Multiplayer Mod + Rumble Enchancer)
+There's a issue between certain versions of the multiplayer mod and the rumble enchancer mod, if both are installed the game will crash and such, uninstall either. and if anything do a clean install of your game to be on the safe side.
+[Clean Installation](#clean-installation)

 ## Custom Avatars Issues
 ### A.1 Custom Avatars (Not) Showing Ingame
 Click the **Home** button on your keyboard with the game in focus to toggle visibility in the headset.